c4rt3z/hypland-dots/README.md

 Make sure to have applications installed corresponding to the binds.
 Feel free to customize these keybindings to better suit your needs.
 You can customize these and add more in your Hyprland configuration file (`~/.config/hypr/hyprland.conf`).

-## Credits 🙏
+Credits
 Many configuration parts, themes, and scripts in this guide are sourced from the community.
 I extend my thanks to all contributors, especially the [Hyprland project](https://github.com/hyprwm/Hyprland) and other cool repositories like [hyprdots](https://github.com/prasanthrangan/hyprdots).
 If you find that credit has not been given where due, please feel free to open a Pull Request (PR).
+Thanks for pure theme [iTerm2 + oh-my-zsh + Pure + plugins](https://gist.github.com/ganapativs/e571d9287cb74121d41bfe75a0c864d7).
+Also, thanks to [oh-my-zsh](https://ohmyz.sh).

-## References 📖
+References
 * [Hyprland Wiki](https://wiki.hyprland.org/)
 * [Hyprdots Repo](https://github.com/prasanthrangan/hyprdots)
 * [Hyprland-titus Repo](https://github.com/ChrisTitusTech/hyprland-titus) and more.

-Feel free to explore the documentation and contribute to this guide if you find any improvements or have suggestions. 🤝
+Feel free to explore the documentation and contribute to this guide if you find any improvements or have suggestions.